 Named for its acorn-like shape, this winter squash is most commonly green with a splotch of orange or yellow, but can also be golden in colour.
 Though not as rich in beta-carotene as some of its winter-squash counterparts, its bright, sweet and nutty-flavoured flesh is a good source of fibre and potassium.
 For recipe ideas, try: Acorn Squash with Kale and Sausage or Acorn Squash and Honey Pie

 Once you start experimenting with squash recipes, you’ll find tasty uses for other varieties as well – like carnival squash, sugar pumpkin squash, or blue hubbard squash.
-With so many delicious options, you may find yourself hoping the winter season never ends.
-Well, at least the winter squash season.
+With so many delicious options, you may find yourself hoping the fall and winter seasons never end.
+Well, at least not the winter squash season.